Perfect-Precision 2D Geometry Using Complex Integer Rings

 Note: The coefficients $c_k \in \mathbb{Z}[i]$ can be substituted by requiring $a_k + b_k i$ with $a_k, b_k \in \mathbb{Z}$, but using Gaussian integers as first-class citizens here is not just a syntactic change, but actually immensely simplifies computation in practice.

-Now, without any further ado, in the following table I present to you all complex integer rings that I was able to construct.
-The mere existence of these rings is not news, but a practical parametrization and implementation is not something I was able to find in an accessible form anywhere, so I hope it can be of some value.
+Without any further ado, in the following table I present to you many cyclotomic rings that I was able to construct (some more are implemented in my library).
+The mere existence of these rings is not news, but a practical parametrization and implementation is not something I was able to find in an easily accessible and usable form anywhere (without pulling in rather heavy-weight libraries), so I hope it can be of some value.
 Here is the legend of the table:

-- name: memorable name for the complex integer ring
+- name: memorable name for the cyclotomic ring

 - $r$: the smallest possible rotation is $\frac{1}{r}$ or a full turn

-- $l$: scaling factor to fit into the normal form and make all coefficients integers
+- $l$: scaling factor to fit into the normal form with integer coefficients

 - $n$: number of distinct roots needed to represent a number in the ring